vkseth/Terraform-Demos/05. Terraform State/Readme.md

 # Storging terraform.tfstate locally vs Remotely

-Storing terraform state locally recommended when working for a personal project, But if you want to use Terraform as a team on a real product, storing terraform state locally not recommended.
+Storing terraform state locally recommended when working for a personal project,

+But if you want to use Terraform as a team on a real product, storing terraform state locally not recommended.

+__Working in Team require__

-- To be able to use Terraform to update your infrastructure, each of your team members needs access to the same Terraform state files.
+To be able to use Terraform to update your infrastructure, each of your team members needs access to the same Terraform state files.
 That means you need to store those files in a shared location.

 - Locking state files